 - The building platform is "leveled" incorrectly.
 Most often, only a part in the middle is printed but material is missing on the sides.

 This may be due to improper handling when removing the model or may be due to misalignment of the 3D printer.
-Align the Anycubic with the "level" (see above) and re-level the build platform.
+For example, align the Anycubic with the level and re-level the build platform.
 Make sure that the paper does not get stuck at a corner or is only held at the front or only at the back.
-The paper should be "held" by the whole build platform.
+The paper should be held by the whole build platform.

 - After the so-called "bottomlayers" I have holes in my material.